-Distillation is a separation technique that uses heat energy to provide the separation work of "un-mixing" the feed mixture.
-In this paper we study the integrated Kaibel distillation scheme for separation of four components as shown in Figure 1.2 The main motivation for this scheme is a combination of capital savings and energy savings compared to conventional distillation sequences for multicomponent separation.
+separation of four components as shown in Figure 1.2 The main motivation for this scheme is combination of capital savings and energy savings compared to conventional distillation sequences for multicomponent separation.
 This scheme is not the best in terms of minimum separation work (exergy), mainly because it performs a difficult B/C split in the prefractionator and not the easiest (A/D) split.

-An "ideal reversible" system with minimum exergy requires a more complex arrangement, infinite number of stages and heating and cooling on all stages.^{3-5} For four-product separation, Figure 2a shows the reversible scheme proposed by Petlyuk and Platonov.6 The column sections are directly coupled and the easiest split is done first.
+An "ideal reversible" system with minimum exergy requires a more complex arrangement, infinite number of stages and heating and cooling on all stages. ^{3-5} For four-product separation, Figure 2a shows the reversible scheme proposed by Petlyuk and Platonov.
+6 The column sections are directly coupled and the easiest split is done first.
 Any mixing losses near the feed stage and at the ends can thus be avoided.
-Some of the features of reversible distillation are retained in an adiabatic "four-product extended Petlyuk column", which has only one heater (reboiler) and one cooler (condenser) (see Figure 2b).
+Some of the features of reversible distillation are retained in an adiabatic "four-product extended Petlyuk column", which has only one heater (reboiler) and one cooler (condenser) (See Figure 2b).
 In fact, the adiabatic scheme shown in Figure 2b is better than the reversible scheme in Figure 2a in terms of energy although it is inferior in terms of exergy.
-Compared to conventional two-product column sequences, the potential energy savings in an adiabatic "fourproduct extended Petlyuk arrangement" (Figure 2b) can be up to 50%.7 The disadvantage of using the arrangements shown in Figure 2 is that, a large number of sections are required for a multicomponent separation.
-Petlyuk et al.1 also proposed schemes for multicomponent separation with a minimum number of column sections.
-For a four-product separation, one of the schemes given by Petlyuk is the same as the "Kaibel" scheme in Figure 1a.8
+Compared to conventional two-product column sequences, the potential energy savings in an adiabatic "four-product extended Petlyuk arrangement" (Figure 2b) can be up to 50%.
+7 The disadvantage of using the arrangements shown in Figure 2 is that, a large number of sections are required for a multicomponent separation.
+Petlyuk et al. 1 also proposed schemes for multicomponent separation with a minimum number of column sections.
+For a four-product separation, one of the schemes given by Petlyuk is same as the "Kaibel" scheme in figure 1a.
+8 et al..
+12 Earlier, start-up for a three-product column based on rigorous simulations was reported by Niggemann et al..
+13 Mutalib and Smith 14 reported a simulation study on a three-product dividing-wall column and concluded that a conventional proportional-integral (PI) control scheme can give good regulation.
+They also reported experimental studies done on a pilot plant column.
+15 Ling and Luyben 16 performed a simulation study and proposed a four-point control structure for a three-product dividing-wall column. van Diggelen et al. 17 compared conventional PID controller with controllers obtained by H{∞} controller synthesis and μ -synthesis.
+Ling et al. 18 proposed control structures considering remixing losses for an energy optimal operation.
+Several works have also been reported for the use of Model Predictive Control for divided wall columns. $^{19-21}$

-The four-product Kaibel column in Figure 1, although less efficient than the Petlyuk arrangements in Figure 2, can still offer up to 30% energy saving compared to conventional sequences due to the directly coupled prefractionator.9 Our experimental setup is similar to the scheme in Figure 1a, which does not have a vertical dividing-wall but the results are extendable to dividing-wall columns.
+The four-product Kaibel column, in Figure 1, although less efficient than the Petlyuk arrangements in Figure 2, can still offer up to 30% energy saving compared to conventional sequences due to the directly coupled prefractionator.
+Our experimental setup is similar to the scheme in Figure 1a, which does not have a vertical dividing-wall but the results are extendable to dividing-wall columns.